-We are building our business by placing the highest priority on compliance.
+siness by placing the highest priority on compliance.

-Our aim is to fulfill our responsibilities to the best of our ability and to meet the expectations of our clients and society.
-We are constantly tracking the conformity of the activities of the companies as well as their employees with the requirements of international, national, industry-specific and applicable foreign law as well as internal policies and procedures, and with the decisions of relevant managerial bodies.
+responsibilities to the best of our ability and to meet clients and society.
+We are constantly tracking the ities of the companies as well as their employees of international, national, industry-specific and as well as internal policies and procedures, and with nt managerial bodies.

-To evaluate our Group from the compliance perspective, we are focused on risk assessment through a systematic process of evaluating of our activities.
-It is applicable across all functions and countries where we operate, driving better commercial decisions for growing and sustainable business.
+from the compliance perspective , we are focused ough a systematic process of evaluating of our le across all functions and countries where we commercial decisions for growing and sustainable